Wayzata Public Schools: Widsten School: 1921-1989

 The Widsten School, located on School House Hill in Wayzata overlooking Lake Minnetonka, opened in 1921 as the Wayzata Consolidated School housing all grades K-12.
 In 1951, with the construction of what is now West Middle School, the building was converted to a K-6 elementary school, the second elementary school in the district after Beacon Heights.
-In 1953, it was renamed Widsten School after the principal Halvor Widsten.
+In 1953, it was renamed Widsten School in honor of principal Halvor Widsten, who had died suddenly earlier that year.
 In the 1980s, the school needed to be brought up to code, but it was determined that the cost would be too high relative to the cost of selling the school to residential developers and building a newer larger school at a different location.
 The district closed the school in the fall of 1989 and all students were moved to the newly opened Gleason Lake Elementary School on October 30.
 The media center at Gleason Lake was named the Widsten Learning Center in tribute.
 The school was designed in a Pueblo Revival style by architect Edwin Hawley Hewitt, unique for the area, and attempts were made to save the building from demolition by having it declared an historic landmark.
 However, in 1993, it was demolished and replaced with townhomes.